fedecaccia/newton/README.md

 and others.

 `Newton` solves residual coupling equations explicitly or implicitly.
-It has been demostrated in several works([1], [2]) that implicit approaches improve convergence of the iterations.
+It has been demostrated in several works([1], [2]) that in some kind of problems implicit approaches improve convergence of the iterations.

 ## Quickstart